jrenken/qgis-PosiView/help/source/vehicle.rst

   #.
 Select the timeout behavior.
 If checked, the vehicle will be faded out if a timeout occures.
   #.
 Choose color and length of the track.
   #.
 Select wether to label the vehicle.
   #.
+If the label is active, extra text can be displayed in it.
+Text has to be provided by the data provider with the 'text' key.
-Choose a provider from the list.
-If a provider supplies multiple position messages like USBL systems do, enter a filter.
+  #.
+Select a provider from the list.
+If a provider delivers multiple position reports, as USBL systems do, enter a filter.
-     This could be the beacon id (USBL) or the MMSI (AIS) depending on the applied parser.
+     This can be the beacon ID (USBL) or the MMSI (AIS), depending on the parser used.
-     Advanced filters allow more granular control over what data to process, e.g. ignoring the heading or displaying the course (COG) as heading.
+     Advanced filters allow more precise control over what data to process, such as ignoring the heading or displaying the course (COG) as a heading.
-     Finally update the list.
+     Finally, update the list.
   #.
 Click  ``Apply Properties``

 ==================